+In 2015, I was awarded an Alfred P. Sloan Research Fellowship.
 I am the recipient of the 2014 Ontario Professional Engineers Young Engineer Mdeal.
 In 2012, I received the Ontario Ministry of Research and Innovation Early Researcher Award.
 I recently served as the program co-chair of the 7th Network-on-Chip Symposium (NOCS) and as the program chair of the 20th International Symposium on High Performance Computer Architecture (HPCA).
 In 2009, I co-authored a book on On-Chip Networks with Li-Shiuan Peh.
 My research is supported by NSERC, Intel, CFI, AMD and Qualcomm.

 Beyond research, I am also involved in outreach activities for women in computer architecture.
 If you are a woman studying or working in the area of computer architecture, please consider joining our group: WICArch.